BKK

 Suvarnabhumi Airport

-Suvarnabhumi Airport (BKK) is Southeast Asia's primary long-haul gateway, connecting Bangkok to over 90 countries and anchoring the region's aviation network.
-This metal print maps that reach precisely — drawn from real ADS-B flight tracking data.
-Every path is colorized by altitude, rendered across your chosen palette.
+Suvarnabhumi Airport (BKK) is one of Southeast Asia's primary international gateways, routing traffic across the region and into intercontinental corridors from Bangkok.
+This metal print captures that connectivity — rendered from real ADS-B flight tracking data.
+Every flight path is colorized by altitude across your chosen palette.

 Dye-sublimated on aluminum · Float mount hardware included